Evaluating Visual Properties via Robust HodgeRank: Experiments

 For simplicity, we randomly take reference 1 as an illustrative example (other reference videos exhibit similar results).
-Outliers detected by both methods are shown in the paired comparison matrix in Table \ref{tableer3}.
-This matrix is constructed as follows (Table \ref{tableer5} is constructed in the same way).
-For each video pair $\{i,j\}$, let $n_{ij}$ be the number of comparisons, for which $a_{ij}$ raters agree that the quality of $i$ is better than $j$ ($a_{ji}$ carries the opposite meaning).
-So $a_{ij} + a_{ji} = n_{ij}$ if no tie occurs.
-In the PC-VQA dataset, $n_{ij}\equiv32$ for all videos.
-The order of the video ID in Table \ref{tableer3} is arranged from high to low according to the global ranking score calculated by the least squares method (\ref{eq:rank0}).
-It is interesting to see that the outliers picked out are mainly distributed in the lower left corner of this matrix, which implies that the outliers are those preference orders with a large deviation from the global ranking scores by L2.
-In addition, the earlier a pair is detected as an outlier, the closer it will be to the lower left corner and the larger such a deviation is.
-Moreover, Fig. \ref{data5} further confirms this phenomenon.
-Here, all the top 5\% outliers are reversed preference arrows pointing from lower quality to higher quality videos.
-More importantly, it is easy to see that outliers returned by these two approaches are almost the same with a few exceptions shown by open/filled blue circles in Table \ref{tableer3} and red/blue lines in Fig. \ref{data5}.
-The reason why the difference occurs lies in the solution accuracy of LASSO, in which more than one pair corresponding to the same $\lambda$ may jump out together at the same time to become outliers.
-From this viewpoint, the detection difference between LBI and LASSO frequently happens on the last few pairs.
+We show the outlier detection results for both the LASSO+L2 algorithm and the LBI algorithm in Fig.\ref{fig:diffvqa}.
+Here we regard the top 5\% detection results as the source of outliers.
+In this figure, the shape of points represents whether the given pair is selected as an outlier by the underlying algorithm.
+Each point in the figure represents a comparison pair (item1, item2), the $x$-axis gives the ID for item2 while the $y$-axis gives the ID with item1.
+The labels in the $x$- and $y$-axis are arranged according to the score order from the L2 method (ascendingly).
+The color of points represents the strength of outliers.
+We adopt a color gradient from red to blue to represent the top 5\%, 10\%, 15\%, 20\%, 25\% outliers and the other pairs.
+It is interesting to see that the picked out outliers are mainly distributed in the lower-left corner of this plot.
+This is reasonable since such points are the most suspicious results which bear significant deviation with the global ranking returned from the L2 method.
+In addition, from the basic property of the regularization path, the earlier a pair is detected as an outlier (jumped out from the path), the larger the corresponding deviation is.
+This is visualized here with a darker and red color.
+In this sense, we see that both algorithms could spot the most suspicious pairs colored in dark red.
+Moreover, Fig.\ref{data5} further confirms this phenomenon.
+Here, all the top 5\% outliers show reverse results from the global ranking of L2 with arrows pointing from lower quality to higher quality videos.
+More importantly, it is easy to see that outliers returned by these two approaches are exactly the same.
+This shows that LBI could approximate the unbiased estimation nicely.